radondb/radon/docs/radon_cluster_deploy.md

 This part is about how to deploy `radon cluster`.
 By default,  we suppose you are already familiar with the startup and deployment of radon by `standalone mode`.
 If you are not familiar with it, please refer to it first according to the doc [how_to_build_and_run_radon](how_to_build_and_run_radon.md)。

 ## Step1 Environment preparation
 Here we deploy radon cluster by two nodes (a master and a slave, of course you can add more slaves, we use only two nodes just to show how to deploy the cluster).
-And we need two backend nodes (mysql-server) to storage,  one backup node to compute.
+And we need two backend nodes (mysql-server) to storage.
 The mysql-server requires five hosts (or virtual machines).
 The architecture of deployment and the IP address of each node are as follows:

                        +----------------------------+
                        |  SQL layer（radon cluster: |